 One thing at a time

 In his paper On Computable Numbers, with an application to the Entscheidungsproblem.
 Turing starts by defining a computing machine, analogous to how a man thinks, a construct capable of a finite number of conditions, something like the rules we can remember to apply; that has a tape divided in squares, theoretically infinite, where a symbol Sk might be written on each square; and it can only observe one square at a time, where it writes a new symbol (possibly the empty one, that is, deletion), or moves left or right to the adjacent squares.
-The symbol, together with the set of conditions, determine the configuration of the machine: a configuration gives deterministically a transformation to the next configuration.
-3
+The symbol, together with the set of conditions, determine the configuration of the machine: a configuration gives deterministically a transformation to the next configuration. where is a finite set of states, is a Tape of Symbols, is the initial state, and is a deterministic transition function (much in relation to other kind of automatas).">3

 Thus, a Turing machine, given an initial set of conditions (the initial set of axioms), and an input (the initial set of symbols), computes step-at-a-time a sequence of symbols, which, without loss of generality, might be of the set , in this way representing real numbers in binary form.

 Note that a computable sequence is determined by a description of the initial configuration of a machine that computes it, but such a machine, having a finite number of operations (move right or left in the tape, print a symbol, or any finite combination of them), can be encoded by an integer (using a technique called Gödel numbering, which, by the way, is the same one that Gödel used to prove his incompleteness theorems), therefore proving that the set of Turing machines is countable, hence, not all numbers are computable [§5].
 And by an analogous technique to Cantor’s diagonalization [§8], we know that there are things that can be defined and cannot be computed 4.

 This definitions and basic results leads us to the important things that Turing proves in his brilliant paper: